Growth and Action for Career Satisfaction

 She held several jobs and moved up, down, and sideways as the company expanded and contracted.

-She loved the job until she didn't - and then she still stayed too long.
+She loved the job until she didn't, yet she still stayed too long.

-Then, one day, the fear of staying overcame the fear of going.
+One day, the fear of staying finally overcame the fear of going.

 It was beyond her wildest dreams a year ago; now, it is her life.

 Ready to explore what a promotion or job move would mean to your future?
 Let's...

 Everyone is feeling the pressure of inflation, including your company, making it even more critical that you are the leader that gets ahead of the conversation.
 Depending on when your fiscal year ends, your company may be getting close to budgeting season.
 This means you need to be planning ahead.
 If you plan to ask for a raise, a promotion or have an idea for a new role that is literally "built for you" or someone on your team, you need to start developing your strategy to present the case for yourself and the high performers on your team.

 The bottom line is there will be a pool of money - some companies divide it equally among every team member.
 Others divvy it out according to performance.
 Many hold a portion of the "raise pool" aside to care for those below the range or at risk.

 Keeping the leadership team up to date with employee performance, risks, and expectations ensures you and your team are part of the conversation once the budget is in place and they start meeting...